 6. Amboseli National Park, Kenya

 Amboseli National Park may be the top park on the continent for animal viewing.
-With elephants roaming the expansive savannah and the snow-capped peak of Mount Kilimanjaro is the distance, you would be hard-pressed to find a more magnificent picture.
+With elephants roaming the expansive savannah and the snow-capped peak of Mount Kilimanjaro in the distance, you would be hard-pressed to find a more magnificent picture.
 Amboseli’s is also home to a huge population of the most colourful birds on the planet.
 The park was originally set up as a reserve for the Maasai so the park is a great place to learn about the Maasai, visit their villages and experience their authentic culture.

 7. Chobe National Park, Botswana

-Chobe National Park is one of the most popular parks in Africa because of its huge concentration of elephant and Cape Buffalo.
+Chobe National Park is one of the most popular parks in Africa because of its huge concentration of elephants and Cape Buffalo.
 There is something primal about the rising and falling of its waters and the daily drama of wildlife survival that is interrupted by the distant roar of the lion or the crazy whoop of a pack of hyenas.

 As you glide silently along the Chobe River in a mokoro (a traditional dugout canoe), you’ll get to see incredible wildlife at eye level.
 If you’re patient you might just spot a terrapin lounging on a floating log, a fish eagle watching and waiting for a meal to swim by, or a herd of elephants cooling off just around the bend.
 Your mind will probably wander to the mysteries concealed in papyrus reeds swaying gently in the evening breeze.